Answered By: Lynn VanLeer Last Updated: Jun 07, 2017 Views: 2525

 discover issues and trends that you didn't know existed.

 get ideas for research papers.

 Be warned, however!
 If you are looking for the best journals on a topic, keep these factors in mind.

 Walden Library's 66,000+ journals are time-consuming to browse.

 Top journals won't necessarily cover the topics you're interested in researching.

 Many journals have broad scopes.
 If you search only specific subject-focused journals, you may miss important articles in other, more general subject journals.

 If you need articles, use a database to search hundreds of journals at once by topic.
 Searching a database allows you to see more content quickly, and discover articles in unfamiliar journals.
-See databases arranged by subject area to get started.

 Do you have other questions about journals?
 Ask a Librarian!